robertkirsz/styled-kit/README.md

 }
 ```

-You can name toyr queries however you want.
-In this example, they're called "mobile" and "desktop", and now all Divs can accept props of same names.
+You can name your queries however you want.
+In this example, they're called "mobile" and "desktop", and now all Divs can accept props of the same names.

 `<Div desktop="flex-direction: column;" />` Simple CSS string
 `<Div desktop={{ flexDirection: 'column' }} />` Object notation (the same that `style` prop accepts)